dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 You now have downloaded dos Reis' lab modified version of MCMCtree.
 The modifications have been made to simplify certain HPC tasks (such as running unlimited checkpoint cycles, for computational heavy analyses, such as trees with too many species).
 Let's go into the `src` directory of mcmctree and compile the executable.

+> ⚠️WARNING: As of Dec 2025, the `mcmctree` version in the dos Reis Lab repository is now outdated.
+All necessary functionality is now available from the official repository, so please clone `mcmctree` from `https://github.com/abacus-gene/paml` instead.
+Note you still need to use the `ape*` files in the dos Reis Lab repository to do the tutorial below.

 ```
 cd mcmctree/src
 ```